2021 Executive Board

 The Vice President for Communications directs all internal and external communications for the IFC.

-Timothy Echeverria is a Junior from Newtown, Connecticut and is pursuing a degree in Public Relations.
+Timothy Echeverria is a senior from Newtown, Connecticut and is pursuing a degree in Public Relations.
 Prior to serving as the VP For Communications, Timothy served as head recruitment chair of his chapter.
 As the VP For Communications, Timothy plans to enhance public awareness of the positive impacts of Greek life and improve the current media presence of Penn State fraternities.

 VP For Standards - Noah Rothenberger